Yoctol/bottender/docs/channel-line-liff.md

 title: LINE Front-end Framework (LIFF)
 ---

-## LINE Front-end Framework (LIFF), the Webview Solution in LINE App

-There are three different sizes of embedded webviews provided by LIFF.
-You may use those sizes to enrich your users' experience.
+**LINE Front-end Framework (LIFF)** is the webview solution in LINE Apps.
+LIFF provides three different sizes of embedded webviews.
+You may use those sizes to enrich your users' experience:

 ![different sizes of liff](https://user-images.githubusercontent.com/563929/73712876-6a01b100-4746-11ea-8f85-22b8026882d5.png)